projf/projf-explore/graphics/fpga-graphics/README.md

 * `ice40` - designs for iCEBreaker and other Lattice iCE40 boards
 * `sim` - simulation with Verilator and LibSDL; see the [Simulation README](sim/README.md)
-* `xc7` - designs for Arty and other Xilinx 7 Series boards
+* `xc7` - designs for Arty and other Xilinx 7 Series boards with VGA output
-* `xc7-hd` - experimental designs for Nexys Video and larger Xilinx 7 Series FPGAs
+* `xc7-dvi` - experimental designs for Nexys Video and other Xilinx 7 Series boards with DVI output

 These designs make use of modules from the [Project F library](../../lib/).